ordinals-wallet/ordinals-collections/README.md

 All you need to do is create a list of all inscriptions in the format provided below.

-***Developers***
+***Steps***
+1. Create your meta.json and inscriptions.json files in the format provided below

-1. Add to the registry by creating a pull request including new collections that follow the standard
+2. Add to the registry by creating a pull request including new collections that follow the standard
-2. Use the registry to include all ordinal collections on your site!
+2. Websites can use the registry to include the ordinal collections provided on their websites!

 ## File Structure